dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3448: Neglecting societal impacts can harm corporate integrity.
+### T3448: Focusing solely on profit can neglect stakeholders and harm society.

 |Support|
 |---|